phucdev/lm_transfer/bilingual_dictionary/README.md

 Issues:
 - The script does not handle `{{trans-see}}` translation markers that point to another page.
 This would require a processing all pages once and creating a lookup table in order to resolve these references.
-- For the bilingual mapping we are currently only using the first translation.
-We should consider all translations, without creating duplicates and filtering out archaic, non-relevant translations or old Vietnamese script (Chữ Nôm).

 #### Using AWK scripts from Matthias Buchmeier
 We can use scripts from Matthias Buchmeier to create a bilingual dictionary from the translations sections of